DesertDoggy/json3pdf/README.md

 1. Run script.
 This will output a _TextOnly PDF file from the json to output folder (./OCRtextPDF), with approximately the same layout as the original.

 You might need to adjust the font size with options.
 You can also use other ttf fonts if you place them in .data/fonts and set options.
-As a default NotoSansJP-Regular is bundled.
+As a default NotoSansJP-Regular is bundled.*4
 At the moment different fonts and sizes for different block is not supported.
 I might work on it later, but since it is intended to make scanned PDF searchable and adjusting to the main text is enough for such use, the priority is low.

 ### mergejsB.py (merge black text PDF file with optimized PDF file for adjustment)